numitus/socksdroid/README.md

 ## SOCKS5 client for Android 5.0+ using VpnService

-This is an updated version of [SocksDroid by PeterCxy](https://github.com/PeterCxy/SocksDroid) to support modern Android devices.
+This is an updated version of [SocksDroid by PeterCxy](https://github.com/PeterCxy/SocksDroid) to support modern Android devices and allow to autostart VPN after application launch.

 The project is in maintenance mode: no new features are planned, only bug fixes and compatibility upgrades.